Max Kreminski

 [B2]

 In The Authoring Problem: Challenges in Supporting Authoring for Interactive Digital Narratives.
-Springer, 2022 (in press).
+Springer, 2022.

 [B1]